-Miami Cancer Institute Oncology Rehabilitation Symposium, 3rd Annual: Restoring Function and Improving Quality of Life for Cancer Survivors
+Miami Cancer Institute Oncology Rehabilitation Symposium, 4th Annual: Improving Quality of Life for Cancer Survivors Through Lifestyle Medicine

 Who Should Attend

-Neurologists, neurosurgeons, psychiatrists, neuropsychologists, physiatrists, general internists, oncologists, family practice physicians, orthopedic surgeons, physical therapists and assistants, occupational therapists and assistants, athletic trainers, speech-language pathologists, nurses, pharmacists and pharmacy techs, athletic trainers, dietitians and all other interested healthcare professionals.
+Neurologists, neurosurgeons, psychiatrists, neuropsychologists, physiatrists, general internists, oncologists, family practice physicians, orthopedic surgeons, physical therapists and assistants, occupational therapists and assistants, speech-language pathologists, nurses, social workers, pharmacists, athletic trainers and all other interested healthcare professionals.

 For questions about the course, please contact: